 In light of the above, the importation of a herb may be subject to a different rate of customs duty depending on the use to which it is put (that is, culinary or other).
 A herb is, however, for VAT purposes, regarded as a vegetable as contemplated in Item 12 even if the recipient uses it for purposes other than human consumption (the VAT treatment of the importation of herbs is dealt with under 3.3).

-Taking the above into account, vegetables contemplated in Item 12 include herbs.
+Taking the above into account, it is accepted that the term "vegetables" mentioned in Item 12 includes herbs.

 3. Ruling